Properties of Noncommutative Renyi and Augustin Information: Introduction

 The possible and future applications of the established results are the following.
 The joint continuity is useful in higher-order analysis in finite blocklength regime, and the variable-length classical data compression with quantum side information (also called the classical-quantum Slepian-Wolf source coding) \cite{CHDH2-2018}.
-For $s\in (-1,0)$, the auxiliary functions $E_0^{(i),(t)}(s,P)$ are convex in the prior $P$ by Propositions~\ref{prop:I2_R} and~\ref{prop:I2}.
+For $s\in (-1,0)$, the auxiliary functions $E_0^{\texttt{r},(t)}(s,P)$ and $E_0^{\texttt{a},(t)}(s,P)$ are quasi-convex in prior $P$ by Propositions~\ref{prop:I2_R} and~\ref{prop:I2}.
 Hence, the established concavity in $s\in(-1,0)$ together with Sion's minimax theorem \cite{Sio58} immediately implies a minimax identity for the strong converse exponent:

-Moreover, the concavity is critical in proving an entropic duality between the classical data compression with quantum side information and a classical-quantum channel coding, and a Fenchel duality in joint source-channel coding with quantum side information (see \cite{CHDH2-2018} and a forthcoming paper \cite{CHDH3-2018}).
+Moreover, the concavity is critical in proving an entropic duality between the classical data compression with quantum side information and a classical-quantum channel coding \cite{CHDH2-2018}, and a Fenchel duality in joint source-channel coding with quantum side information \cite{CHDH3-2018}.
 We provide the comparisons of different notions of the auxiliary functions in Table~\ref{table:comparison}.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we introduce the definition and notation for various quantum entropic quantities and the corresponding auxiliary functions.
-Section~\ref{sec:interpolation} reviews basics of complex interpolation and proves an interpolation inequality.
-We prove several properties of the auxiliary functions in Section~\ref{sec:properties}, and discuss their applications in Section~\ref{sec:applications}.
+Section~\ref{sec:interpolation} reviews the basics of complex interpolation and proves an interpolation inequality.
+We prove several properties of the auxiliary functions in Section~\ref{sec:properties}.
+In Section~\ref{sec:applications}, we discuss their applications in quantum information theory.
 Finally, we conclude this paper in Section~\ref{sec:conclusions}.